 While the goal of an EAP is to provide short-term professional support, it was not the right platform, and the experience wasn’t well suited for Digital Extremes employees.

-For Digital Extremes, investing in Dialogue’s stress and mental health and well-being was about revisiting their current platform and adapting to what needed to change to help their employees in an unprecedented time of need.
+For Digital Extremes, investing in Dialogue’s stress and mental health and well-being program was about revisiting their current platform and adapting to what needed to change to help their employees in an unprecedented time of need.
 “No one was prepared for what COVID would bring or how we would need to adapt to it,” Flynn said.

 As it turned out, many employees struggled with the sudden drastic change, and some were significantly impacted personally by the pandemic.
 “We had employees (as we all did) now needing to navigate not being able to attend funerals or visit family in retirement homes or hospitals.
 These were unique times with new COVID-19 restrictions in place that we needed to navigate.
 Often, we’d be on a video call with an employee and we’d immediately encourage them to try using Dialogue,” Flynn said.